 Includes: The communities and fire departments from Anderson Valley, including Yorkville, Boonville, Philo, and Navarro, to Gualala, Point Arena, Manchester, Elk on the South Coast and the Manchester-Point Arena Rancheria.
 It covers the watersheds of the North Fork Gualala, Garcia, Russian, and Navarro Rivers, and Dry Creek.
+Coastal drainages include Greenwood, Elk, Alder, and Brush Creeks.
 CAL FIRE Battalion 5